lawalgren/ml-notes/notes.md

 Automatic Model Tuning - Also known as hyperparameter tuning, finds the best version of a model by running many jobs that test a range of hyperparameters on your dataset
   * Choose a tunable hyperparameter
     * Decide which hyperparameter you want to adjust.
 Not all hyperparameters can be auto-tuned
-  * Choose a range of value
+  * Choose a range of values
     * Specify the range of values to use for tuning the hyperparameter, paying attention to the allowable max/min
   * Choose the objective metric
     * Specify the objective metric that the auto-tuning job will seek to optimize